 Distinguished members of the family include Margaret Giggs (1508-1570), birth name of Margaret Clement or Clements, understood to be one of the most educated women of the Tudor era.
 Born in Norfolk

-, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a...
-Another 67 words (5 lines of text) are included under the topic Early Ginge Notables in all our PDF Extended History products and printed products wherever possible.
+, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a child with his own daughters.
+In 1530, she...
+Another 59 words (4 lines of text) are included under the topic Early Ginge Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England